mandober/rust-debrief/types/never.md

 Never is the bottom type i.e. the type that has no values.
 In type theory it is also called the zero or empty type, and is sometimes denoted with falsum, `⊥`.

-A function whose return type is bottom cannot return any value.
+A function whose return type is bottom type cannot return any value.

 In subtyping systems, the bottom type is the subtype of all types.
 However, the converse is not true - a subtype of all types is not necessarily the bottom type.
 It is used to represent the return type of a function that does not return a value: for instance, one which loops forever, signals an exception, or exits.